iamarven/microblogging/README.md

   - Redis caching the comments for post and manually removing it on new comments.
   - Limits the number of comments per User via Redis(rate limiter).
   - Uses Redis to quickly count comments by postId.
+  - Uses Redis to quickly count replies on comment by parentId.
+  - Supports nested comments
   - Integration with Post Service for checking post exists.

 ---